AbarnaRajarethinam/bobionics-skipslides/README.md

 ]
 ```

-This structured data is returned by the `/upload` endpoint and will later be used by the **AI slide generation pipeline**.
+This structured data is returned by the `/upload` endpoint and serves as the input for the **AI repository analysis system**.

-For development purposes, the backend also prints **debug information in the terminal**, including:
+For development purposes, the backend prints **debug information in the terminal**, including:

-* file scores
+* file relevance scores
 * selected top files
 * short previews of file contents

-This allows developers to understand how the repository analysis system prioritizes files.
+This helps developers understand how the repository analysis system prioritizes files.

-*Future updates* will include **automatic recognition of main project files**, **AI-powered summarization**, and **slide generation**.
+---

+#### **4. AI Repository Analysis**

+After the important files are extracted, the system uses an **AI-powered repository analyzer** to understand the project and generate a structured technical explanation.

+The analyzer sends the selected repository files to an AI model, which produces a **slide-ready explanation of the codebase**.

+The AI analysis includes:

+* **Project Overview**
+  What the project does and the problem it solves.

+* **Key Features**
+  The main capabilities or functionalities of the system.

+* **Technologies & Tools**
+  Programming languages, frameworks, libraries, and tools used.

+* **Main Components**
+  Important modules and files with explanations of their responsibilities.

+* **System Architecture**
+  How different parts of the application interact.

+* **Application Workflow**
+  Step-by-step description of how the system operates.

+* **Code Examples**
+  Key code snippets extracted from the repository to highlight important logic.

+* **Real-World Use Cases**
+  Scenarios where the system could be used.

+The AI-generated explanation is designed to be **directly convertible into technical presentation slides** for coding students and developers.

+For development and debugging purposes, the generated explanation is also **printed in the backend terminal**, allowing developers to inspect the AI output during testing.

+---

+### **Future Improvements**

+Planned updates to the system include:

+* Automatic detection of **primary application entry points**
+* Improved **AI-powered repository understanding**
+* Automatic **slide generation from AI analysis**
+* Support for additional project formats and repository structures
+* Visual **system architecture diagram generation**

 ---